Sponsored Content

 • Energy efficiency

 The best part?
-Participation is free — with all training, consultations, and materials provided.
+Participation is free — all training, consultations, and materials are included.

 After applying, the City of Lexington schedules a consultation to review current practices and complete a Sustainability Scorecard.
-Members must score at least 30% for certification.
+Members must score at least 30% to become certified.

-You’ll then receive a report outlining current efforts, areas for improvement, and a baseline environmental score.
-Bonus: The city assists businesses in developing new strategies, with regular check-ins throughout the year.
+You’ll receive a report outlining current efforts, areas for improvement, and a baseline environmental score.
+The city also helps businesses develop new strategies, with regular check-ins throughout the year.

-Scorecards are updated as new initiatives are completed, allowing members to reach higher tiers (think: Bronze, Silver, and Gold).
+Scorecards are updated as initiatives are completed, allowing members to reach Bronze, Silver, or Gold, with recognition at the annual Member Recognition Event and a personalized plaque.

-Psst...
 Benefits include cost savings, higher revenue generation, employee retention, and more.
-Ready to leaf a lasting impact?

 More from LEXtoday